lconde-ucl/merge_fastq/docs/usage.md

 ### `-resume`
 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
+Please note that since this pipeline only runs one process, the -resume option is not useful here.
+This might change if more processes are added to the pipeline in the future.

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.